Nice to meet you

 About the Persian Silk Tree

-One of my favorite medicinals—and the inspiration behind my logo—is the Persian silk tree.
-Growing up, I often heard stories about my great-aunt, a gifted healer and herbalist who was said to have “a cure for everything.”
-Years later, during my own journey into herbalism, I was deeply moved to learn that this beautiful and healing tree once grew in her backyard.
-That alignment felt like more than coincidence and deepened my relationship with this medicine in a powerful and meaningful way.
+One of my favorite medicinals, and the inspiration behind my logo, is the Persian silk tree.
+Growing up, I often heard stories about my great-aunt — a gifted healer and herbalist who was known for having “a cure for everything.”